paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 areas where a stateful LiveComponent must depend on its parent.

-Technically, we could have moved the `Endpoint.subscribe/1` function into the LiveComponent and it would have worked, but I think the demarcation lines of responsibility are clearer if we say that the parent LiveView is entirely responsible for handling external [PubSub][Phoenix PubSub] communication.
+Technically, we could have moved the `Endpoint.subscribe/1` function into the LiveComponent, and it would have worked, but I think the demarcation lines of responsibility are clearer if we say that the parent LiveView is entirely responsible for handling external [PubSub][Phoenix PubSub] communication.